waveform80/picamera/docs/faq.rst

 B-frames aren't produced by the Pi's camera (or, as I understand it, by most real-time recording cameras) as it would require buffering yet-to-be-recorded frames before encoding the current one.
-However, most recorded media (DVDs, BDs, and hence network video streams) do use them, so players must support them.
+However, most recorded media (DVDs, Blu-rays, and hence network video streams) do use them, so players must support them.
 It is simplest to write such a player by assuming that any source may contain B-frames, and buffering at least 2 frames worth of data at all times to make decoding them simpler.